jdreaver/rust-os/README.md

 - ansiterm: move this to a separate crate with tests?
 - Task struct access: investigate not hiding all tasks (or just the current tasks) inside the big scheduler lock.
 Are there situations where it is okay to modify a task if the scheduler is running concurrently?
 Can we lock individual tasks?
 Is this inviting a deadlock?
   - For example, putting a task to sleep or waking it up.
 Is this bad to do concurrently with the scheduler?
 Maybe instead of calling this the "state" it can be thought of as a "state intent", which the scheduler should action next time it changes the task's scheduling.
 Wait queues and channels do this, but they need a scheduler lock under the hood.
+  - Consider using per CPU for storing the currently running task instead of having a Vec of those in `Scheduler`
+    - The "current task" is only valid in the current thread.
+We need to wrap it in a type that is not `Send` or `Sync`; we can't just return a `&'static` ref (or maybe we can if we make sa
 - Stack size: figure out why stacks need to be so large when compiling in debug mode.
 Is Rust putting a ton of debug info on the stack?
 - Memory mapping
   - Make a doc like <https://www.kernel.org/doc/Documentation/x86/x86_64/mm.txt>, and perhaps a static array of regions that other modules use